 Providing your dog a good, healthy diet is on way that can boost up his recovery.
 But make sure that this diet is advised by your veterinarian.
 A healthy diet will provide him with the proper nutrition he needs.

-Don't drag your dog.
+Don't drag your paralyzed dog.

-You should never drag your og if you want to move him somewhere.
+You should never drag your dog if you want to move him somewhere.
 There are wheelchairs and carts that will help you and your paralyzed dog move around.
 Wheelchairs are used by dogs whose rear legs are unable to move.
 There are also special types harnesses you can purchase to help your do move around by lifting their rear legs so they are able to walk with their front.

 Having a dog who is experiencing paralysis is never easy for you and your dog but there are treatments and things you can do and provide to make your dog's life better even with a disability.